About Jason Chow

 Email marketing software is a service or application that helps you handle email marketing campaigns.
 Among the features included are email creation, customer database management, email sending, tracking, and analytics.

 There are multiple types of email marketing, with four popular options: welcome emails, email newsletters, lead nurturing emails, and transactional emails.
 These various options can be used in tandem as part of comprehensive email marketing campaigns.

 Email newsletters are emails sent to your subscriber database, typically regularly.
 These newsletters will generally constrain news and other updates on your business, products, or services.
 There are no concrete borders on the content, but the objective for your newsletter services should be in-line with business goals.

 Constant Contact, GetResponse, and MooSend are among the most popular tools for email marketing.
 They offer simple interfaces despite having an extensive depth of features available.
 With these services, you’ll gain solid control over your email marketing campaigns.

 You don’t need an ESP when using email marketing services.
 The best part of using an email marketing service is the inclusion of the ESP segment within.
 That means you can create, send, and analyze your entire email marketing campaign from a unified dashboard.

 Again – almost all email marketing systems in the market have a free trial.
 I would highly recommend signing up for and testing them out before you buy-in.

-However, since these are my recommendations, I would suggest that if you’re a large business then it would be a good idea to look more closely towards Constant Contact and GetResponse.
-If you’re running a blog, small site or anything else, then feel free to check out any of the top six email marketing systems I recommended.
+However, since these are my recommendations, I would suggest that if you’re a large business then it would be a good idea to look more closely towards Constant Contact.
+If you’re running a blog, small site or anything else, then feel free to check out any of the top eight email marketing systems I recommended.